nitinyadav2188/MemeCam/README.md

-# 😂 MemeCam: The AI-Powered Meme Generator
+# 😂 MemeCam: Your face is the punchline

 Welcome to **MemeCam**, the ultimate web app that turns your facial expressions into **hilarious, shareable memes** in seconds!